 Many police officers/trainers/SAR groups approach Malinois rescue looking for young dogs to train.
 Most of our rescued dogs are not suitable for these types of jobs.
 Some of our rescued Malinois are actually dogs that have been rejected by police departments due to their inability to do the job.
 While we are not opposed to adopting dogs out as working dogs, we adopt only to individuals, never to organizations or police departments.
 Most of our rescued Malinois have had difficult beginnings in life.
 The majority will make fantastic family pets, but most of them do not have the temperament needed to work day after day with a police officer or in search and rescue.
 All dogs adopted through Malinois rescue will be spayed or neutered prior to placement.

 The rescue chairs, coordinators and foster families hope you enjoy the Belgian Malinois profiled and pictured in these pages.
 If you are looking for a Malinois available for adoption we sincerely hope you find one that appeals to you.
-In the meantime, located in these pages are links to each of the dogs currently available for adoption, with an online Adoption Application link in each profile, a list of volunteers ready and willing to assist in identifying Malinois in need of rescuing and to answer questions.
+In the meantime, located in these pages there are volunteers ready and willing to assist in identifying Malinois in need of rescuing, to answer questions and links to each of the dogs currently available for adoption.
+Each profile has a description and photos followed by an online Adoption Application link,.
 Pages are also available for the shelter volunteer trying to ID a Mal, stories of successful adoptions, and ways that each individual can support Malinois Rescue.
-Follow the links, located in the above menu and on the right, to find it all.
+Follow the links, located in the top menu and on the sides, to find it all.